 Square footage?
 Well certainly it’d have to be at least 75% more than what we had.
-After all, you’ve gotta have space to hide all the new baby stuff, and then the kid stuff, and the parent’s stuff they don’t the kids to play with stuff.
+After all, you’ve gotta have space to hide all the new baby stuff, and then the kid stuff, and the parent’s stuff-they-don’t-let-the-kids-play-with stuff.

 Who knew Nike made carpet padding?
 Perfect for a sports viewing room.
-After our walk-through, we took our agent’s advice and wrote a heartfelt letter to the owners, sincerely asking them to pick our offer.
+After our walk-through, we took our agent’s advice and wrote a heart-felt letter to the owners, sincerely asking them to choose us!
 Letters are powerful, by the way fine readers.
 Ours seemingly did the trick…

 We Want THIS House!

 Oh, how badly our real estate agent wanted us to own this shiny big house.
 Her good friend the mortgage broker was equally gunning for this sale.

 The meeting between the four of us (me, wife, agent, broker) sure started out fun and full of rainbows and unicorns.
 We had an offer that was likely to be accepted, we just had to get the financing locked down.